 This class will discuss the students' potential career as a technician, your ability to determine if a component for a customer's computer should be upgraded or replaced.
 It is important that you develop advanced skills in installation procedures, troubleshooting techniques, and diagnostic methods for computers.
 This course discusses the importance of component compatibility across hardware and software.
 It also covers the need for adequate system resources to efficiently run the customer's hardware and software.
 After completing this course, you will meet these objectives: Give an overview of field, remote, and bench technician jobs.
 Explain safe lab procedures and tool use.
 Describe situations requiring replacement of computer components.
 Upgrade and configure personal computer components and peripherals.
 Identify and apply common preventive maintenance techniques for personal computer components.
-Troubleshoot computer components and peripherals.
-This class will discuss the relationship between communication skills and troubleshooting?
+Troubleshooting?
 As a computer technician, you will not only fix computers but will also interact with people.
 In fact, troubleshooting is as much about communicating with the customer as it is about knowing how to fix a computer.
 In this class, you will learn to use good communication skills as confidently as you use a screwdriver.
 Prerequisites: CRTE-0114 Security for PC Technicians.